cgu101/O-Houlihans-Revenge/README.md

         Mouse Click -> Hit start to start game

 Cheat Keys:
+    Once inside a training or battle level.
+Before you hit the 'start game' button.

+    -Increase/Decrease Your Lives:
+        L -> increase your lives.
+        D -> decrease your lives.
+    -Increase/Decrease Time
+        T -> increase time.
+        Y -> decrease time.

 Known bugs:
     1) The transition between levels with the popup would unpredictably create a popup (I believe it's due to my implementation of the getGameStarted() conflicting with the gameTimeRemaining).